ansonl/ansonl.github.io/_posts/2019-05-21-messenger-expose-unfriends-bug-feature.md

 ~~If this is apparently intended functionality and I may have misinterpreted it, I figure people should know more about the functionality of the **Hide Story From** feature through this post.~~

 Facebook Security initially replied to my report as not valid.
 They wrote that this behavior "is actually just intended functionality".
 I wrote an initial version of this post a month later and Facebook requested that the post be removed while they investigate the bug behavior further.
-Four months afterwards Facebook Security emailed me that:
+Four months afterwards, Facebook Security emailed me that:

 > We had already fixed the bug when you reported the issue to us and started a mitigation job.
 However, your report highlighted our timeframe as an issue in the mitigation process, and now we're working on improving and expediting that work.
 > While we had already fixed the bug when you reported the issue to us and started a cleanup process, your report led us to improve the process for a quicker full remediation.